lgatto/lgatto.github.io/_pages/about.md

 strong emphasis on rigorous and reproducible data analysis.
-During my time in Cambridge, I have also a been a visiting scientist in the [PRIDE](http://www.ebi.ac.uk/pride/) team at the [European Bioinformatics Institute](http://www.ebi.ac.uk/pride/) and I the [Department of Applied Mathematics and Theoretical Physics (DAMTP)](http://www.damtp.cam.ac.uk/).
+During my time in Cambridge, I have also a been a visiting scientist in the [PRIDE](http://www.ebi.ac.uk/pride/) team at the [European Bioinformatics Institute](http://www.ebi.ac.uk/pride/) and in the [Department of Applied Mathematics and Theoretical Physics (DAMTP)](http://www.damtp.cam.ac.uk/).